You can create a realm around database objects to protect them, and then set authorizations to control user access to this data.

 Realms can affect database performance in a variety situations, such as with DDL and DML operations.

 DDL and DML operations on realm-protected objects do not have a measurable effect on Oracle Database.
 Oracle recommends that you create the realm around the entire schema, and then authorize specific users to perform only specific operations related to their assigned tasks.
 For finer-grained control, you can define realms around individual tables and authorize users to perform certain operations on them, and also have a realm around the entire schema to protect the entire application.
-Be aware, however, that this type of configuration may slow performance, but it does enable you to grant realm authorization to some of the objects in a schema.
+Note that this type of configuration (that is, multiple realms protecting the same objects) does not result in significant performance degradation, and it does enable you to grant realm authorization to some of the objects in a schema.

 Auditing affects performance.
 To achieve the best performance, Oracle recommends that you use fine-grained auditing rather than auditing all operations.